jesseduffield/jesseduffield.github.io/_posts/2024-06-12-Bob-Martin-Interview.md

 And the best way to do that would be to set up a camera and have your test use the camera to look at the screen.
 But it's not particularly ah practical to do that.
 And so at some point, you have to look at look at this thin layer of code and go, I can't test that.
 Now then later on, you think, ooh, I've got an idea.
 I could test some of it this way.
 And then you add another test, and you you feel very clever.
 And you've pushed your coverage up by 0.01%.
 Oh yes, I'm getting closer to 100.
 But in those kinds of systems, I think you are unlikely to achieve 100% coverage as long as it's a complicated enough system where you've got lots of external flows.

+### Is it okay to sometimes test private methods directly

 **Jesse**: Okay, now I'm glad you mentioned the pixels on the screen thing because this this brings me to my next question about testing which is testing private methods.
 Now, I believe that you that you believe that you shouldn't directly test private methods and that you should do it through public methods.
 And I want to pitch to you my case for the opposite, which is that there is some time.